 Are you trying to stick to a budget?
 Do you need to save money on groceries?
 Try menu planning!

 I feed our family of six (including 3 teens and a 12 year old) for $125 or less per week, and the primary way that I am able to stick to my budget is by making a weekly meal plan.
-Here are just a few ways that menu planning saves you money.
+Here are three ways that menu planning saves you money.

 Spend Less on Eating Out